beingbing/java-springboot/src/main/java/be/springboot/pp/springcore/info.md

 ## Dependency Injection
 A design pattern where an object's dependencies (other objects it needs to function) are injected into it by the framework (the IoC container), rather than being created within the class.
+To Inject polymorphic type, if more than one objects are present, then spring can resolve the object by variable-name, or use `@Qualifier` to explicitly tell spring which polymorphic object needs to be injected.
 Its types are -
-- Constructor based: Dependencies are provided through the constructor. **Most recommended because it makes the object immutable and enforces dependency injection at the time of object creation.**
+- Constructor based: Dependencies are provided through the constructor. **Most recommended because it makes the object immutable and enforces dependency injection at the time of object creation.** by using `Optional<>` on constructor arguments we can make some dependencies optional as well.
 ```java
 public class MyService {
     private final MyRepository repository;